Baldry History, Family Crest & Coats of Arms

 Many years later, Baldred, decanus Laodonie, c.
 1235 was listed and "Master Baldred (Bisset) le Scot, one of the commissioners sent to Rome to plead the cause of the independence of Scotland before the Pope, coming from beyond seas to Stirling Castle, had a safe conduct through England in 1306. " There was an early Latin entry before this point: "Boldredus, official domini Sanctiandree, 1282 ."

-Important Dates for the Baldry family
+Early History of the Baldry family

 This web page shows only a small excerpt of our Baldry research.
 Another 74 words (5 lines of text) covering the years 1080, 1235, 1306, 1481, 1524, 1504, 1512, 1515, 1608, 1679, 1663, 1685, 1697, 1608 and 1679 are included under the topic Early Baldry History in all our PDF Extended History products and printed products wherever possible.